apache/sling-old-svn-mirror/launchpad/integration-tests/README.txt

    mvn slingstart:start -Dlaunchpad.keep.running=true -Dhttp.port=8080

-in the launchpad/testing folder, optionally using -Dsling.run.modes=oak to use Oak instead of Jackrabbit.
+in the launchpad/testing folder.
 Since that instance is using an arbitrary http port you have to give exactly that port as parameter if you execute the test.

 The standard -Dmaven.surefire.debug option can be used to debug the tests